Aeroluna/LunaCoopMod/README.md

 ## Swann

 - Added P4: Rolling Thunder
   - Advantage: Combat units can attack while moving.
-Start with the Multi-Lock Weapons System upgrade.
-Cyclones can use Lock On while moving.
-Only Thor anti-air weapons can attack while moving.
-Hellbat, Thor heavy air, and Goliath ground weapons can only fire in an arc in front of them while moving.
+    - Start with the Multi-Lock Weapons System upgrade.
+    - Cyclones can use Lock On while moving.
+    - Only Thor anti-air weapons can attack while moving.
+    - Hellbats and Thor heavy air ground weapons can only fire in an arc in front of them while moving.
   - Disadvantage: Hercules are unavailable.
 Turrets are 100% more expensive.

 Allows for fun playstyles like running around with battle mech or flying Wraiths around like Phoenixes.
 The disadvantage is probably not powerful enough to warrent how strong the advantage is.